sigsum/sigsum/doc/design.md

 	[Trunnel](https://gitlab.torproject.org/tpo/core/trunnel/-/blob/main/doc/trunnel.md),
 or "by hand" in many modern programming languages.
 This is the only parsing that a verifier is required to support.
-Signers, monitors, and witnesses additionally need to interact with a sigsum log's line-terminated ASCII HTTP(S)
+Signers, monitors, and witnesses additionally need to interact with a sigsum log's ASCII HTTP(S)
         [API](https://git.sigsum.org/sigsum/tree/doc/api.md).

 ## 2 - Threat model